No team has more potential to improve

 The Project Management Institute (“PMI”) publishes the globally recognized gold standard for project management, the Project Management Body of Knowledge or “PMBOK”.
 The PMBOK embodies the best practices of the profession in 49 processes.
-Process 5.2, Collect Requirements, is unarguably one of, if not the most important as it directly or indirectly impacts virtually every other process.
-An accurate assessment of business requirements is the foundation on which the definition of the project’s scope, schedule, budget, task list, resource requirements, risks, communications and stakeholders rests.
-If that foundation is bad, everything other part of the project will be as well.
+Process 5.2, Collect Requirements, is unarguably the most important as it impacts virtually every other process.
+An accurate assessment of business requirements is the foundation on which the entire project is based.
+If the foundation is bad, everything else will be too..

-Having managed enterprise IT projects as a group for over 300 years, we not only know the limitations of governance models, we know how to address the piece they’re missing.
-Our mission is to share that information and we’ll do it for free.
+We think we can help.
+Having managed enterprise IT projects as a group for 300+ years, we know the holes in governance models, and we know how to plug them.
+Our mission is to share that knowledge.

 Neuroscientists have also discovered